POSYDON-code/POSYDON/docs/_source/tutorials-examples/MESA-grids/running-grids.rst

     cd grid_params/POSYDON-MESA-INLISTS/
     git checkout development

-To follow the next step of the tutorial, you will need to have MESA installed on your machine.
+To follow the next step of the tutorial, you will need to have a MESA version compatible with POSYDON installed on your machine.
 If you do not have MESA installed, please follow the instructions on the `MESA website <https://docs.mesastar.org/en/release-r23.05.1/>`_.

 .. warning::